shubhproject25/digital-literacy-project/README.md

 ---

 ## Project Overview
-This project is a Digital Literacy Portfolio created as part of the CSE0001 course.
-The objective of this project is to understand and demonstrate essential digital skills required for students, including online safety, professional presence, communication, and awareness of cyber threats.
+This project is a Digital Literacy Portfolio.
+The objective of this project is to understand and demonstrate essential digital skills required for students.
 The project is organized into five tasks, each focusing on a different aspect of digital literacy.

 ---